RatherRude/Elite-Dangerous-AI-Integration/docs/plugins/Development.md

 - `on_chat_stop(self, helper: PluginHelper)`:
    Called when the chat is stopped.
 Use this to perform any cleanup or finalization needed by your plugin.

+- `on_settings_button(self, key: str)`:
+   Called when the user clicks a `ButtonSetting` in the plugin settings UI.
+The button's `key` identifies which button was clicked.

 The `PluginHelper` instance provides utilities for registering actions, projections, side effects, and more.
 You can access most of the internal features you need from the `helper` object, such as `send_key()`, various event handler registrations, and more.

 ## PluginHelper Methods